Check out our newest campus in Gramercy! Explore here.

 The learning and development that takes place in the first few years of a child’s life are so impactful, and their playspace should reflect that specific age range.

-• Pay special attention to the bottom four feet of a room.
+• Pay special attention to the bottom 36–48 inches of a room.
 This is where your baby or young child lives!
 Sit on the floor and take a look around.
 Are all the pretty and interesting things above your head?
 Consider hanging art and mirrors at your child’s eye level.

 • Every experience is a learning opportunity for young children.
-Think about adding a mirror or ballet bar close the floor or other details that would tempt a young child to explore.
+Think about adding a mirror or ballet bar close to the floor or other details that would tempt a young child to explore.
+For toddlers 18 months to 3 years, low mirrors encourage self-recognition and body awareness.

 • It’s not just about you!
 Sure, our Vivvi campuses look beautiful to adults, but they are truly designed for children, from the colors we use to way we organize our toys.
 We hope that all the tips and tricks we’ve learned along the way can help you design a beautiful (and functional!) child centered space in your own home.